pdutton/go-channel-checker/README.md

 ## Features

 Allows adding read expectations for a channel.
-Uses generics so the channel type can be anything comparable.
+    - Uses generics so the channel type can be anything comparable.
+    - Add ability to expect/match more than one instance.
+    - Add order checking.

 ## Usage

 *Coming soon*.

 ## TODO

-    I plan to add the following:
-    - Add ability to expect/match more than one instance.
-    - Add ordering.
+    - Document